iridia-ulb/meta-drone/README.md

 *WARNING: Do not use the DC power jack while the Up Core is connected to the drone PCB.*

 ## BIOS configuration
-This documentation assumes that you are using BIOS version: `UP_CHR1 R1.8 (UCR1BM18) (04/12/2019)`.
+This layer has been tested with the following BIOS version: `UP_CHR1 R1.8 (UCR1BM18) (04/12/2019)`.
 If this is not the case, it is reccomended that you upgrade your BIOS following the instructions on the [Up Community Wiki](https://github.com/up-board/up-community/wiki/Firmware#uefi-bios-updates).

-By default, only one of the two USB HSIC interfaces is enabled on the Up Core, resulting in only two of the four camera ports being available to the system.
-This configuration can be changed in the Up Core BIOS settings.
-To access these settings, connect a monitor to the HDMI port and a keyboard to the USB port.
-Once the UP logo appears on the monitor, hit F12 to enter the BIOS settings.
-The settings that need to be changed require the engineering BIOS password `upassw0rd` to be entered.
-Note that this password unlocks settings that can permanently damage the Up Core and void its warranty.
-Follow these steps carefully:
-1. Scroll down to and select `CRB Setup`
-2. Select and enter `CRB chipset` > `South Bridge` > `USB Configuration`
-3. Enable both `HSIC Port 1` and `HSIC Port 2`
-4. Press F4 to save and exit the CRB Setup and then press F10 to save and exit the BIOS settings

 ## Wifi configuration
 The wireless connection is controlled using the `iwctl` command.
 This interactive command makes the process of connecting to a wireless network relatively painless.
 Once you are connected, the wireless network is saved on the drone under `/var/lib/iwd/SSID.KEY_TYPE`.
 The network should automatically connect on boot and fetch an IP address using DHCP.